It's not one for beginners, but this is an undeniably powerful tool that can handle just about any video you care to throw at it.

 Originally a Mac-only title, HandBrake ultimately made its way to PC users where it found an audience eager to lap up its capabilities.

-As its heart, this is a video encoding tool, and this includes the ability to rip DVDs – a great addition to the program – but it's the video conversion side of things that we're interested in.
+As its heart, this is a video encoding tool, and this includes the ability to rip DVDs – a great addition to the program.
+In fact, this is the best free DVD ripper right now.
+However, it's the video conversion side of things that we're interested in.
+If your needs are more complex take a look at our guide to the best free video editing software.

 This is where HandBrake separates the beginners from the experts.
 There's little attempt to explain the video encoding terminology, so if you are unfamiliar with the jargon, you're going to have to do a little research.